High Growth Small Business Job Creation Act

 Once approved by the Secretary of State’s Office, the qualified business is registered for a period of 12 months.
 A qualified business may renew its registration as long as it continues to meet the statutory requirements for a qualified business.

-The Application for Registration as a Qualified Business is available here.
+First-time registrants should file the Initial Application for Registration as a Qualified Business that is available by following this link.
+Businesses that were previously approved to register as a qualified business and that are seeking to renew their registration should file the Renewal Application for Registration as a Qualified Business that is available here.
 For a listing of qualified businesses registered with the Secretary of State, please follow this link.
 You may also use the Secretary of State’s online corporation search engine to look up a business by name to see if it has registered as a qualified business.
 The corporation search engine may be accessed here.

 Pursuant to Section 11-44-60 of the High Growth Small Business Job Creation Act, the Secretary of State is required to publish an aggregated statewide report of qualified businesses on an annual basis.
 This aggregated statewide report must contain the following information: